 Fasten your seatbelt and read along as we try to explore:

-For example, Revlon serves up the cosmetic product recommendation based on previous purchases.
+For example, Revlon serves up cosmetic product recommendations based on previous purchases.
 Demand forecasting leads to better purchasing decisions using accurate budgeting.
 Thus, every sale provides a capitalization opportunity.

 For example, eBay, an e-commerce platform, is using AI. and analytics amidst Covid-19.
 Furthermore, AI algorithms use customer’s data for actionable information.